 Each record in a data file needs to have a unique identification number.
 The existence of records with duplicate ID numbers in a file implies an error of some kind.
-Some countries administered the school, teacher, and home questionnaire (fourth grade only) online in addition to the paper mode.
-This could yield the theoretical possibility that a respondent completed both the paper and the online versions of the questionnaire.
-If two records in a TIMSS 2015 database shared the same ID number and contained exactly the same data, the IEA DPC deleted one of the records and kept the other one in the database.
-In the rare case that both records contained different data and IEA DPC staff found it impossible to identify which record contained the "true data," national centers were asked which record to keep.
+Some countries administered the school, teacher, and home questionnaire online in addition to on paper.
+This yields the possibility that a respondent could complete both the paper and the online versions of the questionnaire.
+Similarly, it was possible for an ePIRLS login to be used (and uploaded) twice.
+If two records in a PIRLS 2016 database shared the same ID number and contained exactly the same data, IEA Hamburg deleted one of the records and kept the other one in the database.
+In the rare case that both records contained different data and IEA staff found it impossible to identify which record contained the "true data," national centers were asked which record to keep.

-Although the ID cleaning covered all data from all instruments, it focused mainly on the student file.
-In addition to checking the unique student ID number, it was crucial to check variables pertaining to student participation and exclusion status, as well as students' dates of birth and dates of testing in order to calculate student age at the time of testing.
+Although the ID cleaning covered all data from all instruments, it focused mainly on the student files.
+In addition to checking the unique student ID numbers, it was crucial to check variables pertaining to student participation and exclusion status, as well as students' birth dates and dates of testing in order to calculate student age at the time of testing.
 The Student Tracking Forms provided an important tool for resolving anomalies in the database.

-As mentioned previously, the IEA DPC conducted all cleaning procedures in close cooperation with the national centers.
-After national center staff had cleaned the identification variables, they passed the clean databases with information about student participation and exclusion on to

-Statistics Canada, which used this information to calculate students' participation rates, exclusion rates, and student sampling weights.
+As mentioned previously, IEA Hamburg conducted all cleaning procedures in close cooperation with the national centers.
+After national center staff had cleaned the identification variables, they passed the clean databases with information about student participation and exclusions on to Statistics Canada, which used this information to calculate student participation rates, exclusion rates, and student sampling weights.

-Checking Linkages
+Cleaning Linkages

 As data on students, parents, teachers, and schools appeared in a number of different data files, a process of linkage cleaning was implemented to ensure that the data files would correctly link together.
 The linking of the data files followed a hierarchical system of identification codes that included school, class, and student components.
 These codes linked the students with their class and/or school membership.
-Further information on linkage codes can be found in Chapter 6: Survey Operations Procedures.
+Further information on linkage codes can be found in Chapter 6: Survey Operations Procedures in PIRLS 2016.

-Linkage cleaning consisted of a number of checks to verify that student entries matched between achievement files, student background files, scoring reliability files, and home background files.
-In addition, at this stage, checks were conducted to ensure that teacher and student records linked correctly with their corresponding schools.
-The Student Tracking Forms, Teacher Tracking Forms, and Student-Teacher Linkage Forms were crucial in resolving any anomalies.
-The IEA DPC also liaised with NRCs about any problematic cases, and the national centers were provided with standardized reports listing all inconsistencies identified within the data.
+Linkage cleaning consisted of a number of checks to verify that student entries matched across achievement files, student background files, scoring reliability files, and home background files.
+In addition, at this stage, checks were conducted to ensure that teacher and student records linked correctly to the appropriate schools.
+The Student Tracking Forms, Teacher Tracking Forms, and Student Listing Forms were crucial in resolving any anomalies.
+IEA Hamburg also liaised with NRCs about any problematic cases, and the national centers were provided with standardized reports listing all inconsistencies identified within the data.